Jhon112/Receipt-Generator/README.md

 rspec
 ```

-4. To run the app please make sure to first update the "lib/main.rb" file's permissions to wroks as an exectuable.
+4. To run the app please make sure to first update the "lib/main.rb" file's permissions to works as an exectuable.
 To do this run:

 ```
-chmod +x /lib/main.rb
+chmod +x lib/main.rb
 ```

 5. Run the exectuable file by running the following command: